-A publication listing Women's Studies courses, seminars, continuing education courses, and Reentry Day dates, as well as other campus activities for or about women, is available before student registration each semester.
-To be added to the mailing list or to obtain additional information, contact the Women's Studies office from 9:00 a.m. to 12:00 noon

-Monday through Friday (telephone 271-4280).
+A brochure listing Women's Studies courses, seminars, and continuing education courses, as well as other campus activities for or about women, is available prior to registration each semester.
+To be added to the mailing list or to obtain additional information, contact the Women's Studies office from 9:00 a.m. to 12:00 noon Monday through Friday (telephone 271-4280).

-Office of Continuing Education
+The Division of Continuing Education